Typhoon Kalmaegi: Vietnam

-Making landfall on November 6, in Dak Lak province, Vietnam, Kalmaegi caused maximum sustained wind speeds of 30 m/s (108 km/h), peak gusts of 40 m/s (144 km/h) and minimum sea pressure 968 hPa at Quy Nhon; and winds 30 m/s (108 km/h), gust 44 m/s (158 km/h) at An Nhon.
+Making landfall on November 6, in Dak Lak province, Vietnam, Kalmaegi caused maximum sustained wind speeds of 30 m/s (108 km/h), peak gusts of 40 m/s (144 km/h) at Quy Nhon; and winds 30 m/s (108 km/h), gust 44 m/s (158 km/h) at An Nhon.
 Kalmaegi killed at least six people in Vietnam; three in Dak Lak province and two in Gia Lai province, and one in Quảng Ngãi.
 Twenty-six others were injured, while 2,365 houses collapsed and 57,498 houses were damaged.
 Strong winds and heavy rainfall in the province and in Sông Cầu, Dak Lak province blew off the roofs of dozens of homes, damaged structures and downed trees and electric poles.
 On Lý Sơn island, Quảng Ngãi province, three people went missing at sea before being rescued three days later.

-Damage by Kalmaegi in Vietnam was estimated at 8.54 trillion dong (US$339 million), including 5.907 trillion dong (US$234.3 million) in Gia Lai Province and 2.299 trillion dong (US$91.2 million) in Dak Lak.
+Damage by Kalmaegi in Vietnam was estimated at 13.097 trillion dong (US$521.4 million), including 10.132 trillion dong (US$403 million) in Gia Lai Province and 2.578 trillion dong (US$102.5 million) in Dak Lak.
 More than 1.6 million households lost electricity.
 Sections of the North–South railway were washed away in Dak Lak and Gia Lai.
 Approximately 333 houses were destroyed: 206 in Gia Lai and 118 in Dak Lak.
 More than 32,000 houses were damaged as of November 8, some sustaining collapsed roofs, a major increase compared to the 15,000 houses the previous day.
 Gia Lai had 24,700 damaged houses, while Dak Lak had nearly 6,000 damaged houses.
 Due to large waves, 96 boats were damaged and sank; more than 18 ha of fish and shrimp farms, 54,300 aquaculture cages, 3,800 ha of rice and crops, 7,400 ha of other crops were damaged.
 Hundreds of vessels, mostly smaller coastal fishing boats, were driven ashore or sunk along the coast.
 Near Vung Chao, there were at least 200 vessels severely damaged either ashore or sunk.
 In the port of De Gi, there were reports of at least 10 fishing vessels sunk or run aground.
 In Quảng Ngãi province, a passenger vessel was driven ashore.

 In Hoi An, severe coastal erosion caused by Kalmaegi exposed a shipwreck believed to have originated from between the 14th and 16th centuries.